vacp2p/rfc/README.md

 ## Style guide

 Sequence diagrams are generated using [Mscgen](http://www.mcternan.me.uk/mscgen/) like this: `mscgen -T png -i input.msc -o output.png`.
 Both the source and generated image should be in source control.
 For ease of readability, the generated image is embedded inside the main spec document.
+The lifecycle of the specs follows the [COSS Lifecycle](https://rfc.unprotocols.org/spec:2/COSS/)

 ## Meta